baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialog-legal-criteria.md

 In this thesis, only EU-wide and German sources of law are considered, though DPAs from other EU countries have also issued similar guidance and/or decisions (cf. e.g. [ @commissionnationaledelinformatiqueetdeslibertesRefuserCookiesDoit2021; @commissionnationaledelinformatiqueetdeslibertesCookiesAutresTraceurs2020; @roseDatatilsynetDenmark202143101252021; @faCNILFranceSAN20210232022]).

+TODO: Also cite a few court cases (Planet49, Advocado)

 ## Laws

 Any law that restricts the data processing done in apps in any way can in principle introduce criteria on how to obtain consent, and thus has to be considered here.
 This most obviously includes all laws already discussed in [@sec:legal-background]: the GPDR, the ePrivacy Directive (ePD), and its national implementation in Germany, the TTDSG.